 Our sourcing and procurement process enables qualified suppliers to compete for business opportunities.
 Supplier selection requires certain levels of evaluation and due diligence.
 The degree of evaluation and due diligence will depend on the circumstances and the products and services being procured.
 As such, the criteria that follow may apply to your Company and includes, but is not limited to, Verizon’s evaluation of a supplier’s financial health, technical excellence, value and quality, depth of expertise, reputation, past performance and capability to meet Verizon’s standards and business objectives.

-The Verizon Supplier Diversity program is a component of Verizon's Sourcing and Procurement process.
+The Verizon Supplier Diversity, Equity, & Inclusion program is a component of Verizon's Sourcing and Procurement process.
 It is not a set aside program.
-Registration in Verizon's Supplier Diversity database does not:
+Registration in Verizon's Supplier Diversity, Equity, & Inclusion database does not:

 Once registered, it is the supplier's responsibility to keep certification and registration profiles and documentation current.
 Any supplier with outdated or expired certification may be removed from the database without prior notice.

-If registering as a minority, woman, disability-owned business enterprises, service-disabled veteran-owned or lesbian, gay, bisexual or transgender business you must provide certification documentation through a third-party certification organization or office recognized by Verizon.
+If registering as a minority, woman, disability-owned, veteran, service-disabled veteran-owned or lesbian, gay, bisexual or transgender business you must provide certification documentation through a third-party certification organization or office recognized by Verizon.
 These are:

-Suppliers who are already third-party certified as a minority, woman, veteran-owned or service-disabled business can register immediately.
+Suppliers that are already third-party certified as a person of color, woman, veteran, disabled veteran, service-disabled veteran, person with a disability, lesbian, gay, bisexual or transgender owned business can register immediately.
 Please note that supplier database registration does not guarantee business opportunities and does not result in an “approved” supplier status.

 To further our commitment to diversity throughout the sourcing and supply chain process, Verizon has implemented a strategy for Tier 2 subcontracting.
 We strongly encourage our prime suppliers to honor their commitment to diversity by:

-- Ensuring that those diverse suppliers are certified through a Verizon authorized third-party diverse certification agency
+Ensuring that those diverse suppliers are certified through a Verizon recognized third-party diverse certification organization or office

 Our prime suppliers’ commitment to diverse supplier inclusion is what makes our multi-tier program so successful.